Babrushka/TileRepair/readme.md

 #### Launch in game

 After installing all files launch game through avrix launcer, sign in to server/singleplayer, and press <em>delete</em>.
-It will launch described above procedures (all in one, but each procedure can be disabled).
+It will launch described below procedures (all in one, but each procedure can be disabled).
 Hotkey can be configured in __config.yml__ created automatically after 1st lauch of game with plugin.
+Plugin behavior is configured via __config.yml__, please touch it carefully, wrong definitions can harm a lot.

 ---